Why build a new library in Castle Rock?

 What will the new library look like?

-The new library will be built in front of the existing library, on the corner of Wilcox and Phelps Streets.
-We are in the beginning stages of the design process; as we gather and analyze information, we will begin to work with architects and designers on space planning.
-We will incorporate the community’s needs into the new spaces while seeking innovative library design, and we’ll implement features consistent with our other library locations as we work to honor our brand.
+The new library is under construction in front of the existing library, on the corner of Wilcox and Phelps Streets.
+We will incorporate the community’s needs into the new library spaces while seeking innovative library design, and we’ll implement features consistent with our other library locations as we work to honor our brand.

 We will aim to match library capacities in Highlands Ranch and Parker, with about 42,000 square feet of library space, and to provide a minimum of 220 parking spots for customers and staff.
-We will also add amenities on par with other Douglas County Libraries locations: drive-through book return, an interactive playscape, study and meeting spaces, and more.
-The Castle Rock location will continue to house Douglas County Libraries Archives & Local History and its collections.
+The Castle Rock location will continue to house DCL Archives & Local History, its collections, and The Sjostrom History Lounge reading room.
+We will also add amenities on par with other Douglas County Libraries locations: a drive-through book return, interactive playscape, 10 study rooms, five larger meeting and event spaces, plus outdoor Aloha Plazas East and West.

 What is the timeline for this project?

 On March 31, 2021, our library’s Board of Trustees approved a budget and contracts for a new library and districtwide services facility in Castle Rock.
-Groundbreaking is set for May 2, 2022.
-Construction will require 12-15 months, plus another two months to transition library services from the current building to the new one.
+Groundbreaking was held on May 2, 2022, and construction began.
+Our current Castle Rock library will be closed May 22-August 25, to accommodate the transition of library services from the current building to the new one.
+A Grand Opening event is tentatively scheduled for Saturday, August 26, 2023.

 Was the community involved?